cjrcoding/cjrcoding/README.md

 ---

 ### 🧱 Currently Building:

-- RVRS, a poetic smart contract language built to compile to Aiken
+- RVRS – In active development: a poetic smart contract language designed to compile to Aiken and support expressive, symbolic contract logic
-- Rugswap.io, exploring secure collectible-for-collectible trading with themed achievements
+- Smart Contract Lab – Development phase: a modular playground for building, testing, and evolving smart contracts on Cardano
-- Smart Contract Environment, a modular, developer-focused playground for building, testing, and evolving smart contracts on Cardano.
+- Rugswap.io – Prototype phase: a conceptual collectible-for-collectible NFT swap platform, focused on security, community, and themed achievement rewards

 ---
 📚 Learning Path